horaceg/blog/content/posts/bayes.md

 If you need something even more scalable, paying the price of quality, you can use the Laplace approximation[^laplace-deepmind].

 The detailed machinery of inference algorithms are out of scope for this blog post, but the workhorse of modern bayesian inference.
-Indeed, for many problems the inference using e.g. MCMC is very computationally intensive, so other scalable techniques are highly desired.
+Indeed, for many problems the inference using e.g. MCMC is very computationally intensive, so scalable techniques are highly desired.

 <p align="center"><img alt="Meme about asking for posterior samples" src="/images/meme-bernie-asking-post-samples.png"></p>